ben-shepherd/larascript-framework/readme.md

 **Example** > Adding another routing file

-- We will create a new routing file in `@src/app/routes/weather.ts` and create your routes using the example above.
+- We will create a new routing file in `@src/app/routes/weather.ts` and create define endpoints using the example above.

-- Your new routing file needs to be registed in a provider.
+- Once created, your new routing file needs to be registed in a provider.

 - Navigate to `@src/app/providers/AppProvider.ts`